How often are the searches and when do they happen?

-In general we prefer you to bring a copy of your current certificate to your interview.
-However you only actually need to have it for the first day of training.
+You need to have it for the first day of training.
 If your certificate is currently expired please book a standard (16 hour) first aid / CPR Level C with AED certification course immediately through a provider.
-The Red Cross is one provider.

 Which type of first aid certificate is it that I need?